dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ## Conclusion

-Spring Boot enables developers to achieve a very good productivity through convention over configuration.
-In this article we showed that combining this framework with *JSF* is easy and empowers developers, make them even more productive. *JSF* has been around for many years now, and there is a very good community and a lot of content written on the web that can help on the development of enterprise applications.
+Spring Boot enables developers to be highly productive through convention over configuration.
+In this article we showed that combining this framework with *JSF* is easy and empowers developers, makes them even more productive. *JSF* has been around for many years now, and there is a very good community and a lot of content written on the web that can help on the development of enterprise applications.

 But, one problem that plagues developers quite often, is scalability.
 As *JSF* applications usually heavily depend on server-side sessions, developers struggle to scale these applications properly.
 In the next article, I'm going to address this issue by using *Spring Session*, a Spring module that helps managing users' session information.